All Products

 volumeBindingMode

-The mount mode of the disk.
+The volume binding mode.
 Default value: Immediate, which specifies that the system creates a disk before it creates a pod.

 2. Run the following command to create a StorageClass: